-Mailchimp’s customer journey feature helps you build dynamic, automated marketing paths for your contacts.
+Mailchimp’s Customer Journey feature helps you build dynamic, automated marketing paths for your contacts.
 Create a journey map with multiple starting points, branches, and unique actions so each of your contacts has a personalized experience.

-In this article, you’ll learn about customer journeys.
+In this article, you’ll learn about Customer Journeys.

 Things to know

-Here's some terms you will come across as you build your customer journey.
+Here's some terms you will come across as you build your Customer Journey.

 An automated route that consists of different interactions a contact will trigger as they move through it, carving out their own unique path (based on what they do or don’t do along the way).

-Customer journey map
+- Customer Journey map

-A visual representation of all the possible paths a contact can take in a customer journey.
+A visual representation of all the possible paths a contact can take in a Customer Journey.

-The event or action that adds a contact to a journey.
+An event or action that adds a contact to a journey.

-Any rule or action that follows a starting point in a customer journey.
+Any rule or action that follows a starting point in a Customer Journey.
 You’ll plot these on your journey map based on the interactions you want your contacts to have with your business.

 A type of journey point that defines how and when a contact moves along a set path.